400 North Capitol Street, NW

 Congress has several options at their disposal to address this pressing issue.
 It could make indirect cuts.
 These are measures that will cut the costs of Social Security itself without actually taking any money out of it.
 One of the most popular options that has been discussed would be to raise the retirement age.
 While the retirement age has been increased gradually to 67, it has not kept up with the increasing amount of senior citizens and the rising life expectancy.
 Raising the age at which one can receive full Social Security benefits would help cut costs.

 Rep. Sam Johnson (R-Texas) is one of the few members of Congress who is currently trying to address the issue.
 He introduced the Social Security Reform Act at the end of the 114th Congress, and is still working to fix the system.
 As introduced in 2016, the bill would increase payments to low-income Americans while reducing them for high-income Americans.
-It would increase the retirement age over time to 69 from 67 for those before in 1960 or after.
+It would increase the retirement age over time to 69 from 67 for those born after 1960.
 Those who are able to work until 72 would collect larger benefits.

 Another potential solution would be to switch to a chained Consumer Price Index (CPI) for calculating Social Security benefits.
 The Tax Cuts and Jobs Act already contains a provision for switching to this measure in 2024 for various taxes.
 They could take the same approach for Social Security.
 This would adjust how inflation and cost of living adjustments are calculated, and would slow the rate at which benefits increase year to year.
 Given the fact that Congress has already embraced this approach for the tax code, there is no reason it should not also be on the table when it comes to fixing our broken entitlement system.
 The Johnson bill makes this adjustment for single filers earning less than $85,000 per year, and joint filers earning less than $175,000.